-Security executives frequently come to us to request assistance in benchmarking their processes or performance metrics with similar companies.
-Usually we find that their interest is at least partially driven by a strong push from management.
+ecurity executives frequently come to us to request assistance in benchmarking their processes or performance metrics with similar companies.
+Usually we find that their interest is at least partially drivhat their interest is at least partially driven by a strong push from management.
 Business leaders recognize benchmarking as a proven business practice that can identify competitive strengths and vulnerabilities as well as opportunities for improvement.
-Benchmarking can inform corporate goal setting and can play a significant role in strategic planning.
+Benchmarking can inform corporate goalsetting and can play a significant role in strategic planning.